 1. Real Estate Agents

 A real estate agent is a licensed person who functions as an intermediary between sellers and buyers of real estate.
 He or she tries to find sellers who want to market their homes or land and also attempts to identify buyers for real estate.
 Also, a real estate agent will assist homeowners to rent out their houses and handle the ensuing rental or property management.

 Realtors are real estate agents who are members of the U.S. National Association of Realtors (NAR.)
 As dues-paying members of the NAR, realtors must adhere to a code of ethics, ethical work habits, and consumer protection.

 Real estate brokers are experienced real estate agents who have passed a more advanced state real estate test so that they might own, manage, and operate their brokerage.
 Real estate brokers have administrative responsibility for a group of real estate agents who work for them.

 Why I Became a Real Estate Agent and Worked for Century 21

 Why I Became a Real Estate Agent

 When living in Maryland, I often saw fliers in the mail from real estate agents who were advertising their listed properties for sale.
-Some identified themselves as million-dollar agents which meant that the total value of the houses they had sold was at least one million dollars.
-Working with commissions as high as seven percent, many agents were putting a pretty penny in their pockets.
-I thought to myself that if these agents could make money selling houses, why couldn't I.
+Some identified themselves as million-dollar agents, meaning the total value of the houses they had sold was at least one million dollars.
+Working with commissions as high as seven percent, many agents put a pretty penny in their pockets.
+I thought that if these agents could make money selling houses, why couldn't I?

 My ex-wife also encouraged me to first get my feet wet in the real estate business as a part-time agent while I had a full-time job.
 After retirement, I could devote as much time as I wanted to this endeavor.
 Furthermore, by being a licensed real estate agent, I could save money by avoiding the commissions which I would have to pay for selling a home and purchasing another.